 Important though these individual subject choices are, the best way of ensuring that you are able to pursue a chosen career is by achieving the best GCSE results of which you are capable.
 University Admission tutors and employers are looking ever more closely at GCSE performances.
 The choices you make at GCSE will affect those you make at A Level.
-Once you have made your choices you must settle down to the important matter of ensuring that you perform well in all your subjects.
+Once you have made your choices you must settle down to ensure that you perform well in all your subjects.
 We expect you to:

-- Enjoy positive working relationships with parents, peers and staff; - Meet all work deadlines so staff can assess your progress; - Begin to use your personal time for researching topics more widely and preparing for examinations and assessments: - Take advantage of support lessons where offered; - Organise your time and resources effectively; - Produce work of the highest quality possible.
+- Meet all work deadlines so staff can assess your progress; - Use your personal time for researching topics more widely and preparing for examinations and assessments: - Take advantage of support lessons where offered and organise your time and resources effectively; - Produce work of the highest quality possible.